 Use mats or rugsThere are plenty of mats and rugs designed specifically to catch the litter stuck to your cat’s paws when he exits the litter box.
 Make sure the mat is large enough so they can’t jump over it.
 Then lay a shaggy, plush rug or carpet runner leading away from the litter box.
 This allows plenty of time and space to dislodge the litter from your cat’s paws.
 Just shake back into the litter box as needed.

-• Natural sisal rug (pictured at top of article), it also doubles as a scratcher!
+• Natural sisal rug, it also doubles as a scratcher!

 • Mats made specifically to prevent cat litter tracking

 • Deep, shaggy bath mat or throw rug

 Put the litter box in a convenient location for your cat that is also far away from your bedroom or common living areas, if possible.
 This will help keep litter out of your bed and off the couch.
 Put it in a carpet-free room for faster clean up.

 Additionally, keeping on top of the litter scatter daily in the immediate vicinity of the box helps to keep it from spreading.
 Keep a broom and dustpan, a handheld vacuum, or even a nonelectric roller vacuum next to the litter box for quick and easy clean-up.